batman004/Custom-URL-Shortner-CLI/README.md

   get        get bookmarked URL(s)

 Flags:
-  -custom-tag   help for gtasks
-  -description   Help message for toggle
-  --all          get all bookmarked URL(s)
+  -custom-tag    add custom-tag while bookmarking URL for easy reference -description   add description for URL to be added --all          get all bookmarked URL(s)
   -custom        get bokmarked URL based on custom tag -url           add the URL to be shortened